 Sleep is an essential daily ritual but even the best sleepers among us need a few natural sleep aids now and then.
 Many of us find ourselves sacrificing sleep for deadlines, family, social life and TV mini-series.
-Nothing shows up quicker in your skin and face that the effects of lack of sleep.
-Shortened sleep affects everything from our ability to focus, process rational thought and make decisions to processing information, our mood, our memory and what we look like.
-Lack of sleep has been attributed to increased weight gain, increased inflammation (puffy face), dark circles under the eyes and premature ageing.
+Nothing shows up quicker in your skin and face than the effects of lack of sleep.
+Shortened sleep can affect everything, from our ability to focus, process rational thoughts and make decisions, through to processing information, our mood, our memory and what we look like.
+Lack of sleep has also been linked to increased weight gain, increased inflammation (puffy face), dark circles under the eyes and premature ageing.

 How do we get a good night’s sleep?
 With our favourite natural sleep aids and a good sleep ritual.

 Natural Sleep Aids to Calm Body & Mind

 This is probably the hardest one to adopt.
 While we may not be plugged into our computer and work, it is likely that we are on our phones and social media.
 All this light-emitting screen time literally keeps signalling to our brain that it’s not time to rest yet.
 Try reserving at least 30 minutes prior to bed to dim the lights, shutting off the screens and instead filling the time with your own good night ritual to lull you off to sleep.
 Keep all devices out of the bedroom.
 If you use your phone as an alarm, switch it to flight mode so you don’t get notifications all night.